flare-foundation/attestation-client/docs/attestation-types/00002-balance-decreasing-transaction.md

 ### UTXO (BTC, LTC, DOGE) specific

 - A valid (single address) must appear on `inUtxo`.
 Otherwise attestation is rejected.
-- Payment reference is calculated only if the attested transaction confirms to ([standardized payment reference](../definitions/payment-reference.md)).
+- Payment reference is calculated only if the attested transaction confirms to ([standardized payment reference](https://github.com/flare-foundation/multi-chain-client/blob/main/docs/definitions/payment-reference.md)).
 Otherwise the payment reference is 0.
-- Full attestation is performed only if the standardized payment reference exists (see [here](../definitions/account-based-vs-utxo-chains.md) for details).
-Othewise partial attestation si performed.
+- Full attestation is performed only if the standardized payment reference exists (see [here](https://github.com/flare-foundation/multi-chain-client/blob/main/docs/definitions/account-based-vs-utxo-chains.md) for details).
+Otherwise partial attestation si performed.
 In particular that has an impact how `spentAmount` is calculated.
 - The value `inUtxo` in response for non-UTXO chains is always 0.

 ## Response format